kroysemaj/git-GDI/slides/if-only.md

 ##  If only

-there was a kind of 'Save Button on Steroids' that could save a project's state at various points and serve as a reliable backup...
+there was a kind of Save Button on Steroids™ that could save a project's state at various points and serve as a reliable backup...

 <br>